This Mess Is Ours

 Bake for 35-40 minutes or until a wooden pick inserted in the center of the cake comes out clean.
 Run a knife around the edges of the cake to loosen then invert the cake onto a serving platter and gently remove the pan.

-In a small saucepan, heat the sugar, water, and salt over high heat, gently swirling the pan to combine.
-Cook until golden brown, 5-7 minutes.
+In a saucepan, heat the sugar, water, and salt over high heat.
+Cook until golden brown.
 Remove from the heat and carefully stir in the warm cream and butter.
 Drizzle the desired amount of caramel over the prepared cake.

 If you have any leftover caramel, transfer to a heatproof bowl, and let cool.
 Refrigerate in an airtight container for up to 2 days.
 When ready to use, heat the caramel in the microwave in 15 second intervals until pourable.